 When an area is not meeting the standard EGLE takes additional steps to bring that area back into attainment.

 The West Michigan nonattainment area includes Berrien County and the western portions of Allegan and Muskegon counties.
-EGLE held a public comment period for the five related documents The public comment periods closed on December 5, 2025.
-All comments received during the public comment period are being reviewed, and a formal response to comments will be posted.
+EGLE held a public comment period for five related documents that ended on December 5, 2025.
+All comments received during the public comment period were reviewed and a formal response to comments for each document was posted.
+The two redesignation requests were submitted to the United States Environmental Protection Agency (USEPA) on December 26, 2025, while the West Michigan Serious Elements SIP was submitted to the USEPA on January 13, 2026.
+The USEPA formally concurred with the two exceptional events demonstrations on January 12, 2026.

 One document covers the West Michigan nonattainment area as a whole, while the other four include demonstrations addressing two specific portions: Berrien County and the western portion of Muskegon County.
-Information on the documents, are detailed below.
+Information on the documents is detailed below.

 West Michigan Nonattainment area